 The Harsh Rule of the Statute of Limitations in Legal Malpractice Cases

-The term “statute of limitations” refers to the period of time in which a plaintiff may bring a lawsuit against a defendant for a claim.
-Different types of cases are governed by different statute of limitations period (for instance, six years for contract actions in New York, three years for tort actions in New York).
+The term “ opens in a new windowstatute of limitations” refers to the period of time in which a plaintiff may bring a lawsuit against a defendant for a claim.
+Different types of cases are governed by different statute of limitations period (for instance, six years for contract actions in New York, three years for opens in a new windowtort actions in New York).
 The effect of the statute of limitations is that a plaintiff bringing a lawsuit after that period of time has expired is barred from bringing it, and the lawsuit will be dismissed as untimely.

 In New York, the statute of limitations for legal malpractice cases is three years from the date of malpractice.
 This means that a plaintiff-client bringing a lawsuit for legal malpractice against a defendant-attorney must file the lawsuit within three years of the date of legal malpractice by the defendant-attorney; if not, then the lawsuit may be dismissed as untimely.
 There are some “tolls” of the statute of limitations, which may extend the period of time in which a lawsuit may be filed (e.g. continued representation of the client by the attorney post-malpractice).